WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Trim the useless null termination in EDIT_SAV_FILE.
   * Do not reinstall FORCED_SUBCOMPONENTs if they're already installed and the user is using [S]kip all.
+  * MOVE changes:
+	* If the destination file exists, MOVE reverts to COPY behavior to ensure proper uninstallation.
+Either way, do not touch the same file with MOVE and other commands in the same component if you can help it.
+    * can MOVE someDir someOtherDir (if someDir contains a subdirectory, a warning is printed and the subdirectory is skipped).

 Version 215:
    * Fix embarassing MOVE regression.